Strengthening Nutrition Information Systems in Fragile & Conflict Affected Contexts

 The N4D Approach

-N4D is working closely with the Centre for Humanitarian Change in both the design and implementation of the study, including literature review, key informant interviews, analysis and drafting of reports.
+N4D worked closely with the Centre for Humanitarian Change in both the design and implementation of the study, including literature review, key informant interviews, analysis and drafting of reports.
 As with all of our projects we aim to ensure that lessons learnt from current practices are shared and inform the strengthening of policies, guidance and ultimately implementation, adapted to different contexts.

 The diagnostic study concluded that to understand nutrition vulnerability, we must adopt a more holistic systems approach, one that uses data from water and sanitation, health, protection, and food systems, as well as more consideration of conflict and social networks.
 This requires additional capacity and adapted analytical frameworks for analysis not currently found in the NIS ecosystem.
 To make this possible, we need a new architecture that facilitates data sharing and analysis, while bringing together multi-disciplinary expertise to better track nutrition vulnerabilities and the risk of famine.

 The study resulted in a joint initiative co-led by UNICEF and WFP on Nutrition Vulnerabilities Assessment in Crisis (NuVAC).
 The main purpose of the NuVAC is in the long term to be a source of recognized consensual nutrition analysis and a mechanism to facilitate more coordinated anticipatory actions to prevent and respond to any deterioration of nutritional context.